mondus/GPy/README.md

 The documentation is stored in doc/ and is compiled with the Sphinx Python documentation generator, and is written in the reStructuredText format.

 The Sphinx documentation is available here: http://sphinx-doc.org/latest/contents.html

+## Developing GPy library

+To develop the library and contribute then fork the GPy repository and issue a pull request with any modifications.

+To work on the library locally use the following from within a virtual or conda environment

+	pip install develop

 **Installing dependencies:**